No ORM

 Abstractions work by hiding implementation details which makes using your database simpler, but also harder to understand and deeply configure.
 You gain simplicity but lose control.

-Our opinion is that PostgreSQL is already a great abstraction.
+Our opinion is that when you are writing a server, you want to be as close to the database as possible.
 Adding another layer on top often just obscures what your database is doing and increasing the likelihood to make poor database design decisions.

 Philosophy